DataDog/documentation/content/en/containers/kubernetes/distributions.md

 {{% /tab %}}
 {{< /tabs >}}

 Using `spec.nodeName` keeps TLS verification.
-In some setups, DNS resolution for `spec.nodeName` inside Pods may not work in AKS.
-This has been reported on all AKS Windows nodes and when the cluster is setup in a Virtual Network using custom DNS on Linux nodes.
+In some clusters, DNS resolution for `spec.nodeName` inside Pods may not work in AKS.
+This has been reported on all AKS Windows nodes and when the cluster is set up in a Virtual Network using custom DNS on Linux nodes.
 In this case use the first AKS configuration provided: remove any settings for the Kubelet host path (defaults to `status.hostIP`) and use `tlsVerify: false`.
 This setting is **required**.
 Do NOT set the Kubelet host path and `tlsVerify: false` together.

 ## Google Kubernetes Engine (GKE) {#GKE}